akhilvreddy/ECE491/README.md

 - How to implement the algorithm 1 from page 13.
 - How to properly input an image as a vector so we can "add" speckle noise to it.
 - How to create "speckle noise" as a means to test.
 I want to get an image and show how it changes with the effect of speckle noise.

+- how to make sure my autoencoder is working well?